denisecodes/makers_etl_cloud_challenge/readme.md

  * A crawler via AWS Glue to set up the table, linked to the S3 bucket containing the Netflix dataset.

 ### Local Machine 💻
-* A Jupyter Notebook using AWS SDK to connect to the database in the Cloud using valid AWS credentials,
+* A Jupyter Notebook using AWS SDK to connect to the database in the Cloud using valid AWS credentials.
 * A local PostgreSQL database with a table ready to load the data.

  ## 🖼️ Diagram